ralphwetzel/node-red-mcu-plugin/README.md

 One major task of this plugin is therefore the creation of the necessary `manifest.json` file(s) to enable the process of building the flows for the MCU.

 As all Node-RED nodes are organized as `npm` packages, this plugin extracts the necessary information from the dedicated `package.json` file(s) to process it into a manifest.
-Dependencies are resolved & additional manifests cerated as demanded.
+Dependencies are resolved & additional manifests created as demanded.

 The manifests are organized in a structure mirroring the `node_modules` directory.